The Science of Logo Design Part 1: Introduction

 How do you relate to logos in the world around you?

 With many competing products, designs, and companies, contemporary logo design has become quite a commodity.
 Unfortunately, many companies offering lightning fast turnover for designing a company logo are not taking the time necessary to create an effective logo, which can create problems in the long run.
-In recent days there seems to be an impression among some that creating a company logo is as easy as simply doodling on a page and slapping in some typography.
-However, the science of logo design is much more intricate than mere doodles, colours and text.
-Even if the design is gorgeous and engaging to look at, it may not be beneficial for the company if the designers have not thought it through.
+In recent days there seems to be an impression among some that creating a company logo is as easy as simply doodling on a page and slapping in some typography or some colors.

 Unfortunately, pulling logos out of thin air is a common activity nowadays, and the effect is rarely beneficial for the company.
 Logos that are not well researched, thought through, and planned are inevitably going to lead to poor results for a company and even misunderstandings brought on through unfortunate colour choices or inadvertent (sometimes unpleasant or awkward) hidden meanings in the design.